 The net debt leverage ratio is defined as the ratio of net indebtedness to pro-forma adjusted EBITDA for the trailing twelve months.
 The pro-forma adjusted EBITDA for the trailing twelve months reflects business acquisitions made during the period, as if they had occurred at the beginning of the trailing twelve month period.
-The Company has set a fiscal year end net debt leverage target ratio of one to two times pro-forma adjusted EBITDA.
+The Company has set a fiscal year-end net debt leverage target ratio of one to two times pro-forma adjusted EBITDA for the trailing twelve months.
+Due to the current economic environment, the Company is above its target range at the end of fiscal 2020.
 The Company uses and believes that certain investors and analysts use the net debt leverage ratio to measure the financial leverage of the Company.

-(in \$ millions, or otherwise indicated) December 29, 2019 December 30, 2018
+(in \$ millions, or otherwise indicated) January 3, 2021 December 29, 2019

-Adjusted EBITDA for the trailing twelve months 548.1 595.5
+Adjusted EBITDA for the trailing twelve months 165.1 548.1

 Adjustment for:

-Business acquisitions -
+Business acquisitions

-Pro-forma adjusted EBITDA for the trailing twelve months 548.1 595.5
+Pro-forma adjusted EBITDA for the trailing twelve months 165.1 548.1

-Net indebtedness 862.4 622.3
+Net indebtedness 577.2 862.4

-Net debt leverage ratio (1) 1.6 1.0
+Net debt leverage ratio (1) 3.5 1.6